What Type of Visa is Needed?

 Immigrant Visas vs. Non-Immigrant Visas

-Non-immigrant Visas: Granted to persons who enter the United States for a limited period of time, and usually for a limited purpose that does not include the intent to become a permanent resident.
-Non-immigrant Visas are relatively easy to obtain.
-There is no numerical limitation on non-immigrant Visas with the exception of a recently imposed cap of 66,000 H-2B Visas per year.
-H-2B Visas are issued for seasonal, temporary non-immigrant workers.
+Non-immigrant Visas: Granted to persons who enter the United States for a limited period of time, and for a limited purpose that does not include the intent to become a permanent resident.
+The USCIS has imposed certain numeric limitations for specific visas, such as employment-based visas.
 Most employers are familiar with non-immigrant Visas, and the INS uses a lettering system from “A” to “TN” to differentiate between the various non-immigrant Visas.

 Immigrant Visas: Granted to persons who enter the United States with the intent of becoming permanent residents.
 The government’s presumption regarding all Visas is that aliens who desire to enter the country are doing so with the intent of becoming permanent residents.
 Aliens who do not wish to become permanent residents must demonstrate their intent in order to obtain a non-immigrant Visa.